openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/ci_upgrades.rst

     "start": "2017-11-14 16:55:07.949779", "stderr": "", "stdout": "", "stdout_lines": [], "warnings": []}

-  From this task, we can guess that something went wrong during the overcloud upgrading proces.
+  From this task, we can guess that something went wrong during the overcloud upgrading process.
 But, where can I find the log *overcloud_upgrade_console.log* referenced in the task?

 (2) Undercloud logs